rawvin/methods/content/post/test-eng.md

 ## Unit Testing

-* Provide frameworks to test small things like individual functions to verify they work correctly.
+* Provide frameworks to test individual units (e.g. functions) to verify that they work correctly.

 * Utility functions that are modular, relatively independent of other code should be verified to work by passing in user-defined inputs.